alasca-association/tarook/docs/user/explanation/abstraction-layers.rst

 TAROOK on OpenStack
 ~~~~~~~~~~~~~~~~~~~~~~

+Tarook supports exactly one cluster per OpenStack project,
+and expects that all resources within the project are managed by it.
+The :ref:`LBaaS service layer component ch-k8s-lbaas<ch-k8s-lbaas>`, for example,
+is known to collide when multiple instances are managing resources in the same project.

 If the Kubernetes cluster runs on top of OpenStack,
 it has to be connected to the OpenStack layer.
 On each control plane node, an OpenStack cloud controller manager (CCM)